-Passion and dispassion are not opposites but complimentary.
+Passion and dispassion are not opposites but must go hand in hand together.
 We need to be passionate about our duty yet emotionally detached from the outcome (this is the quintessential message of The Bhagavad Gita too – a universal Scripture founded on God’s advice to a warrior fighting against his own brothers).
 Balance is also about walking the line consistently and with conviction between ethics and profit, between courage and compromise, between shareholders and society and between ruthless focus and compassion.
 When the balance is upset, business – as in life – becomes unsustainable, sometimes even dangerous.

 2. Leadership is about serving

 “Paroksha Priyahi vai devaha” – in Sanskrit this means the manager of the Universe is invisible and loves to serve without being seen.
 Leadership is not about control but about enabling.
 The best organizations are valued for their service not for their dominance.
 Similarly, both in work (business) and in life (spirituality) the goal of serving delivers sustainable results.

 In the ancient Indian Scriptures, more than 5000 years old, a chapter named Shikshavalli (essence of education) from Taitriyopanishad enumerates the principles of leading life through charity and compassion.
 In a convocation of sorts at the “graduating” ceremony, the Guru urges the student to practice giving in order to achieve balance in life.

 Sraddhaya Dheyam, Asraddhaya Adheyam | Sriya Dheyam | Hriya Dheyam | Bhiya Dheyam | Samvidha Dheyam